manell0/MileStone-3-Book-Review/README.md

+## Local Deployment:
 This project was developed using Gitpod as the chosen IDE and GitHub as a remote repository.
 The Project's source files were regularly pushed to the GitHub repository [Book Review repository](https://github.com/manell0/MileStone-3-Book-Review) via the master branch.

-## Local Deployment:
 To reproduce this project within a local deployement, use the following steps and requirements:

 1. Have the following installed in your IDE of choice:
    - Git (for version control)

-   - pip (package installer for Python; pip3 was used at the time of production: April 2020)
+   - pip (package installer for Python; pip3 was used at the time of production: Juli 2021)

    - Python3 (the programming language used to produce the backend logic of this project) using the following command:
       - pip3 install dnspython